MrJeranimo/VehicleDestruction/README.md

 This Mod adds destruction to vehicles in Kitten Space Agency.

-If you crash a vehicle into a StellarBody or another vehicle while going faster than 14m/s (default value) the vehicle with greater mass will be destroyed.
+If you crash a vehicle into a StellarBody or another vehicle while going faster than 14m/s (default value) the vehicle with less mass will be destroyed.
 The other vehicle will not have any changes.

 You can change the crash speed threshold in the "VehicleDestruction" tab under the "Mods" menu.

 Please note this is still very janky due to colliders being a bit weird in KSA.

 Using ModMenu you can also view your last crash report if you want to see it again.